JBassard97/Real-Time_Task_Collab/README.md

 - I realized that I cannot run this server and vite at the same time in my terminal, so I installed the concurrency package (npm install concurrency --save-dev) to let me perform concurrent commands ("dev": "concurrently \"node server.cjs\" \"vite\"",)

+- The documentation emphasized the power of custom events.
+I realized I could define events like addTask, completeTask, and deleteTask to handle task updates.
+The section on socket.on explained how to listen for events from the client, and io.emit demonstrated broadcasting updates to all connected clients.
+I experimented by emitting a simple message event, and when it worked flawlessly, I knew I could apply the same logic to my task management system.

+I needed to store tasks in memory so the server could send the full list to any newly connected clients.
+The docs covered concepts like in-memory storage and data synchronization, which helped me implement the tasks array.
+I was amazed at how easily I could share the array's state with every user through the io.emit function.

+With the server.cjs done it was time to connect it to the React Frontend

+I discovered the Socket.IO Client library, specifically built for connecting to a WebSocket server. npm install socket.io-client

+After that, I learned how to initialize a connection with io().
+The example provided a simple way to establish a WebSocket connection, which I integrated into my React app.
+Using const socket = io("ws://localhost:3001");, my app successfully connected to the server.

+"Client API" section of the docs explained how to listen for events from the server.
+I learned about the socket.on() method, which allowed me to receive real-time updates.
+For my app, I used this to listen for the "tasks" event, which sent the updated task list from the server.
+Using socket.on("tasks", (updatedTasks) => { setTasks(updatedTasks); });, I could see the tasks sync in real time whenever the server broadcasted changes.

+socket.emit(), which let the client send custom events to the server.
+This was exactly what I needed for features like adding, completing, and deleting tasks.
+I implemented functions like addTask, where the client emitted the addTask event along with task data: socket.emit("addTask", task);

+Finally, I integrated everything into my React app.
+The Socket.IO Client + React section suggested using useEffect to manage the WebSocket connection's lifecycle.
+I followed this approach, ensuring the client connected when the component mounted and cleaned up when it unmounted

+I did some tenative inline styles within App.tsx's component

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.